sagarqapomelo/QATest_NewJoiner/README.md

 **Example#2
 **
-Ordered 20 x Meal Boxes and 14 x Dessert Boxes
+Ordered 20 x Fashion clothes Boxes and 14 x Fashion accessory Boxes
-Order 20 x clothe boxes and 14 x accessory boxes

-The price of Meal and Dessert boxes = 500 THB
+The price of Fashion clothes and Fashion accessory Boxes = 500 THB

-Distance from restaurant to destination = 20 kilometers Distance from store to Customer residene  = 20 kilometers
+Distance from store to Customer residence  = 20 kilometers

 1. Index = (20 * 1.3) + 14 = 40
-Then select CAR to delivery (CAR has starter fee at 20THB)
+Then select **GRABCAR** to delivery (GRABCAR has starter fee at 20THB)

 2. Distance = 20 kilometers
 Then 20 + (20 * 12) = 260THB
 Included service charged 10% = 260 * 1.10 = 286

-3. Discount if the price >= $200
+3. Discount if the price >= 200 THB
 Then 20 + (15 * 12) = 200 THB
 Included service charged 10% = 200 * 1.10 = 210

 Total Delivery charges = 286 - 210 = 76 THB
 **Example#3**

-Ordered 38 x Dessert Boxes
-ordered 38 X acessory boxes
+ordered 38 X Fashion accessory Boxes

-The price of Meal and Dessert boxes = 199 THB
+The price of Fashion clothes and Fashion accessory Boxes  = 199 THB

-Distance from restaurant to destination = 32 kilometers
+Distance from customer residence to store  = 32 kilometers

 1. Index = 38
 Then select POMELO WHEEL to delivery (POMELO WHEEL has starter fee at 10THB)